INIT6Source/AUGMENTERS-BIOHACKING-FAQ/README.md

 </summary>

- Biohacking refers to the use of implanted technologies such as NFC/RFID, sensory magnets, LEDs, and similar enhancements.
+ Biohacking refers to the use of implanted technologies such as NFC/RFID, magnets, LEDs, and similar enhancements.

 **AUGMENTING**: To enhance or amplify something by adding to it, or in this context, to modify or improve the human body.